vihaankulkarni29/FBref-Scrapper/README.md

 1. Clone the repository.
 2. Install the required dependencies: `pip install -r requirements.txt`
-3. Run the scripts in numerical order, located in the `data_pipelines/` directory.
+3. Run the core pipeline scripts (01-06) in numerical order, located in the `data_pipelines/` directory.
 Use `python data_pipelines/XX_script_name.py` from the project root.
+4. Optionally, run the additional scrapers (07-08) to collect supplementary data for enhanced analysis.